0xf4b1/unify/README.md

 If it succeeded, try to start the game via the `LinuxPlayer` binary.
 If it does not run, make sure to check the logs usually in `~/.config/unity3d/<vendor>/<title>`.
 In most cases, the game misses some native libraries that need to be replaced.
+For Steam games it might work to just copy an arbitrary `.so` file to the place of the expected `libsteam_api64.so`.

 The script will cache the downloaded and extracted unity files by default in the folder `~/Unity/Hub/Editor`, but you can override this location using the `UNITY_REPO` environment variable.